 CareFirst's products are offered to individuals and businesses large and small in Delaware and the Washington, DC, metropolitan area, including portions of northern Virginia, West Virginia, and North Carolina.
 It is the largest provider of its kind in the region with more than 80% of the area's health care providers participating in the CareFirst networks.

+The company offers a broad portfolio of health insurance products and administrative services.
 In addition to traditional and consumer-driven (high deductible, low premium) plans, CareFirst also provides some Medicare and Medicaid options, and it serves some 580,000 members in the Federal Employees Health Program.

 In addition to CareFirst of Maryland and Group Hospitalization and Medical Services, the company offers HMO products through its for-profit CareFirst BlueChoice subsidiary.
 The company's National Capital Administrative Services (NCAS) unit offers third-party administration of corporate benefits packages, while the CASCI division provides claims processing services for the Federal Employee Plan.